reactjs/rfcs/text/0000-custom-events.md

 2. The consumers of the hook can wrap the `onChange` event so that it has the shape of a native event

-> ❌ Interop exhibit 2.
+> ❌ Interop issue exhibit 2.
 Users of the validation library have to implement adapters for things to work, adding some code complexity.

 ```ts
 const propsToMonitorChanges = useValidatedInput({